brakmic/helm-chart-demo/README.md

 # Helm Chart Demo

+A simple demo that includes:

+- a static NGINX front-end
+- a Node.js/Express back-end
-A full-stack demo: a static NGINX front-end + a Node.js/Express back-end, packaged as a Helm chart, with GitHub Actions & local testing via **act**.
+- GitHub Actions CI/CD with local testing via **act**
+- everything packaged as a Helm chart

 ---